ocaml/ocaml.org/data/tutorials/gs_01_a_first_hour_with_ocaml.md

 ![OCaml Playground](/media/tutorials/ocaml-playground.png)

-There are two windows: the editor window (on the left) is where you write code, the output window (on the right) is where all the answers from OCaml appear.
+There are two windows: the editor window (on the left) is where you write code, and the output window (on the right) is where all the answers from OCaml appear.

 Instead of entering code examples line by line on a prompt, as in the toplevel,